ividrine/modern-express-api-sql/README.md

 ## About The Project

-There are a lot of awesome Node frameworks today to choose from like [Nest](https://nestjs.com/) and [Adonis](https://adonisjs.com/) that offer their own opinionated and structured development experiences.
-These can be powerful, but sometimes you might want a more custom solution.
-This project is a modern take on a boilerplate Node web API with the tried and true [Express](https://expressjs.com/) library.
-It is a large refactor of [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) to provide type safety and work for relational databases.
+This project is a flavor of [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) to provide type safety and work for relational databases.

 ## Prerequisites